RyanSPando/itunes_song_guessing_game/README.md

 ### Details

 1. You are given a songs.js file with a list of song ids.
 Use the song ids and the itunes lookup api to play a random song.
-2. Start playing the song and present the user with a input field to guess the song name, artist name, or albumn name.
+2. Start playing the song and present the user with a input field to guess the song name, artist name, or album name.
 3. Tell the user if the guess was correct, or incorrect.
-Also, show the song title, artist name, albumn name and albumn cover art on the same page.
+Also, show the song title, artist name, album name and album cover art on the same page.
 4. Make a stats screen that tells the user how many guesses were correct or incorrect.
-5. Style the page so that the game looks appealing
+5. Style the page so that the game looks appealing.

 ### Bonus